Search

 People Waving from a House during the Voting Rights March, Montgomery, Alabama, March 25, 1965

-Carl Benkert, Jr. (1922-2010) was an industrial engineer from Michigan who traveled to Selma, Alabama in March of 1965 to participate in the Voting Rights Movement.
+Carl Benkert, Jr. (1922-2010) was an industrial designer from Michigan who traveled to Selma, Alabama in March of 1965 to participate in the Voting Rights Movement.
 He brought his camera and tape recorders to document his experience in Alabama, capturing images and songs over the course of ten days.
 Benkert's recordings were released in an album later that same year.